Renewable energy debate: Variable renewable energy

 Jacobson and Delucchi argue that wind, water and solar power can be scaled up in cost-effective ways to meet our energy demands, freeing us from dependence on both fossil fuels and nuclear power.
 In 2009 they published "A Plan to Power 100 Percent of the Planet With Renewables" in Scientific American.
 The article addressed a number of issues, such as the worldwide spatial footprint of wind turbines, the availability of scarce materials needed for manufacture of new systems, the ability to produce reliable energy on demand and the average cost per kilowatt hour.
 A more detailed and updated technical analysis has been published as a two-part article in the journal Energy Policy.

 Renewable energy is naturally replenished and renewable power technologies increase energy security for the energy poor locales because they reduce dependence on foreign sources of fuel.
 Unlike power stations relying on uranium and recycled plutonium for fuel, they are not subject to the volatility of global fuel markets.
 Renewable power decentralises electricity supply and so minimises the need to produce, transport and store hazardous fuels; reliability of power generation is improved by producing power close to the energy consumer.
 An accidental or intentional outage affects a smaller amount of capacity than an outage at a larger power station.

-The Fukushima I nuclear accidents in Japan have brought new attention to how national energy systems are vulnerable to natural disasters, with climate change is already bringing more weather and climate extremes.
-These threats to our old energy systems provide a rationale for investing in renewable energy.
-Shifting to renewable energy "can help us to meet the dual goals of reducing greenhouse gas emissions, thereby limiting future extreme weather and climate impacts, and ensuring reliable, timely, and cost-efficient delivery of energy".
-Investing in renewable energy can have significant dividends for our energy security.